-Sophia Allwood is currently a Biomedical Science BSc student at London Met, and we caught up with her recently to ask her a few questions about joining the University through Clearing and her highlights at the Uni to date.
+Sophia Allwood studied Biomedical Science BSc at London Met, and we caught up with her recently to ask her a few questions about joining the University through Clearing and her highlights at the Uni.

 How was your Clearing experience?

 “Funnily enough, working at the Uni,” Sophia explains.
-She’s earning while she learns as a student ambassador for London Met, and has made some great friends as a result.
-“It’s really fun because we never do the same shift – each time the students and the things that we do will be slightly different.”
+She was earning while she studied as a student ambassador for London Met, and made some great friends as a result.
+“I loved it!
+It was really fun because we never did the same shift – each time the students and the things that we did would be slightly different.”
+Sophia also enjoyed the practical aspects of her course, especially "the time that we got to spend at the lab, doing all the really cool experiments."

 What makes it an especially valuable degree?